Growth and Development, Ages 2 to 5 Years

 - Whether any noticeable behavioral changes have occurred.

 - Your child's and family's general well-being.
-The doctor also observes how you and your child interact.
+The doctor also looks at how you and your child interact.

 - How your child reacts to strangers.